 Curators may not include their own work in the exhibition.

-The curator and proposed artists may be of any nationality, but must currently reside in the United States.
+The curator and all proposed artists must live and work in the United States.

 Extra consideration will be given to those in the beginning stages of their curatorial careers.